Bangladeshi PM Sheikh Hasina resigns as widening unrest sees protesters storm her official residence

 DHAKA, Bangladesh — (AP) — Bangladesh's prime minister resigned and fled the country Monday, after weeks of protests against a quota system for government jobs descended into violence and grew into a broader challenge to her 15-year rule.
 Thousands of demonstrators stormed her official residence and other buildings associated with her party and family.

-Prime Minister Sheikh Hasina's departure threatens to create even more instability in the nation on India's border already dealing with a series of crises, from high unemployment and corruption to climate change.
-Amid security concerns, the capital's main airport suspended operations.
+Prime Minister Sheikh Hasina's departure threatens to create even more instability in the densely populated nation on India's border that is already dealing with a series of crises, including high unemployment, corruption to climate change.
+Amid security concerns, the main airport in Dhaka, the capital, suspended operations.

-After the embattled leader was seen on TV boarding a military helicopter with her sister, the country's military chief, Gen. Waker-uz-Zaman, sought to reassure a jittery nation that order would be restored.
+After the embattled leader was seen on TV boarding a military helicopter with her sister, the country's military chief, Gen. Waker-uz-Zaman, sought to reassure a jittery nation that order would be restored — though experts warned the road ahead would be long.
 He said he met with opposition politicians and civil society leaders and would seek the president's guidance on forming an interim government.

+Hundreds of thousands poured into the streets to celebrate Hasina's resignation, waving flags and marching down avenues — but others attacked symbols of her government and party, ransacking and setting fires in several buildings.

+“This is not just the end of the tyrant Sheikh Hasina, with this we put an end to the mafia state that she has created," declared Sairaj Salekin, a student protester, on the streets of Dhaka.

+Protests began peacefully last month as frustrated students demanded an end to a quota system for government jobs that they said favored those with connections to the prime minister's Awami League party.
+But amid a deadly crackdown, the demonstrations morphed into an unprecedented challenge to Hasina, highlighting the extent of economic distress in Bangladesh, where exports have fallen and foreign exchange reserves are running low.

-He promised that the military would launch an investigation into the deadly crackdown on student-led protests that fueled outrage against the government.
+Waker-uz-Zaman promised that the military would launch an investigation into the crackdown that led to some of the country's worst bloodshed since the 1971 war of independence and fueled outrage against the government.
 He added that he ordered security forces not to fire on crowds.

 “Keep faith in the military, we will investigate all the killings and punish the responsible,” he said.

+The military wields significant political influence in Bangladesh, which has had more than 20 coups or coup attempts.
+But it was not clear if Hasina's resignation or the military chief's calls for calm would be enough to end the turmoil.

+Nahid Islam, a top student coordinator, told reporters late Monday that the movement would propose an outline for the new interim government — and they would not accept any other solution.

-But even after he spoke, people continued to pour into and out of Hasina’s official residence, taking furniture and pulling raw fish from the refrigerators.
+Throughout the day, people continued to pour into and out of Hasina’s official residence, where they set fires, carried out furniture and pulled raw fish from the refrigerators.
+TV stations and witnesses reported that some crowds attacked police stations and stole firearms as soldiers stood nearby.
+In footage on one station, people could be seen setting police cars on fire.

-Crowds also ransacked Hasina’s family’s ancestral home-turned-museum where her father was assassinated, as well as the house of the country’s chief justice and Hasina’s previous personal home in Dhaka, the capital.
-They torched two major offices of the ruling party.
+Crowds also ransacked Hasina’s family’s ancestral home-turned-museum where her father, Sheikh Mujibur Rahman — the country’s first president and independence leader — was assassinated.
+They torched major offices of the ruling party and the country’s two leading, pro-government TV stations — both of which were forced to go off air.

 Elsewhere, protests were peaceful, and thousands gathered Monday evening outside the presidential palace, where the military chief, opposition politicians and the country’s figurehead president met.